apigee-labs/rapier/README.md

 The goals of Rapier are to allow REST APIs to be specified and learned with one tenth the effort required with other API specification languages, and to produce specifications that describe higher quality APIs. [\[1\]](#footnote1)

-You specify an API with Rapier by specifying, in a YAML file, the entities and relationships of the data model that underlies the API and pre-defined query paths across the relationships.
+You specify an API with Rapier by specifying in YAML the entities and relationships of the data model that underlies the API, along with query paths along the relationships.
 The details of the API's
 HTTP messages are deduced from this specification using the standard patterns described in the HTTP specifications, plus a few conventions that we have added.
 Rapier thereby eliminates the need to repetitively document individual URLs and methods, which vary only in the entity they return or the query they express.

-Rapier takes a data-oriented approach to API design, which fits the model of the world-wide-web.
-If your mental model of a web API is a network of HTTP resources identified and located using URLs, you should be comfortable with Rapier.
-If you think of a web API as a set of 'end-points' with 'parameters' (i.e. a more traditional service-oriented model), the Rapier approach may not resonate with you.
+Rapier takes a data-oriented approach to API design, which aligns with the model of the world-wide-web.
+If your mental model of an API is a network of HTTP resources identified and located using URLs, you should be comfortable with Rapier.
+If you think of a web API as a set of 'end-points' with 'parameters' (i.e. a more traditional service-oriented or RPC model), the Rapier approach may not resonate with you.
 While Rapier APIs conform to the principles of REST, including the provision of hypermedia links, Rapier APIs do not require special clients that adapt dynamically to changing server data formats—most clients of Rapier APIs are quite conventional.